davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 17-JUN-2024
 * OpenMeteoEDA_202306_v004 plots distributions by city of key variables
 * OpenMeteoEDA_202306_v004 plots bivariate distributions by city of key variables
-* OpenMeteoEDA_202306_v004 predicts city based on numeric features
+* OpenMeteoEDA_202306_v004 runFullRF() to predict city based on numeric features
 * OpenMeteoEDA_202306_v004 applies city predictions to new city
-* OpenMeteoEDA_202306_v004 predicts four cities based on numeric features
+* OpenMeteoEDA_202306_v004 runFullRF() to predict four cities based on numeric features
+* OpenMeteoEDA_202306_v004 runFullRF() to predict temperature based on two cities